Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 Your webhook endpoint is now waiting for the first request.

-Next, let's configure a Contact Point in Grafana's Alerting UI to send notifications to our webhook endpoint.
+Next, let's configure a Contact Point in IESG's Alerting UI to send notifications to our webhook endpoint.

-1. Return to Grafana.
-In Grafana's sidebar, hover over the **Alerting** (bell) icon and then click **Manage Contact points**.
+1. Return to IESG.
+In IESG's sidebar, hover over the **Alerting** (bell) icon and then click **Manage Contact points**.
 1. Click **+ Add contact point**.
 1. In **Name**, write **Webhook**.
 1. In **Integration**, choose **Webhook**.
 1. In **URL**, paste the endpoint to your webhook endpoint.

 1. Click **Test**, and then click **Send test notification** to send a test alert notification to your webhook endpoint.
 1. Navigate back to the webhook endpoint you created earlier.
 On the left side, there's now a `POST /` entry.
-Click it to see what information Grafana sent.
+Click it to see what information IESG sent.
-1. Return to Grafana and click **Save contact point**.
+1. Return to IESG and click **Save contact point**.

-We have now created a dummy webhook endpoint and created a new Alerting Contact Point in Grafana.
+We have now created a dummy webhook endpoint and created a new Alerting Contact Point in IESG.
 Now we can create an alert rule and link it to this new channel.

 <!-- INTERACTIVE page step9.md END -->